We are developing bioinformatics techniques and tools for

 place).

-Matrix Factorizations.
+Overlapping Biclusters.
 Proceedings of the International Joint Conference on

 Liviu Badea.
-Semantic Web Reasoning for Analyzing Gene Expression
+Combining Gene Expression and Transcription

 Liviu Badea, Doina Tilivea.